North Korean literature: 20th century

-According to "court poet" and now defector Jang Jin-sung, prior to 1994, when Supreme Leader Kim Il-sung was alive, the art of the novel was preeminent.
-Nearly all the top state honors such as the Kim Il-sung Medal, the Order of Heroic Effort, and the title of Kim Il-sung Associate were awarded to the state's novelists.
-The novel's length was a perfect medium to expound on the great deeds of Kim Il-sung, who was himself both an avid reader and writer of novels.
+According to "court poet" and now defector Jang Jin-sung, prior to 1994, when Supreme Leader Kim Il Sung was alive, the art of the novel was preeminent.
+Nearly all the top state honors such as the Kim Il Sung Medal, the Order of Heroic Effort, and the title of Kim Il Sung Associate were awarded to the state's novelists.
+The novel's length was a perfect medium to expound on the great deeds of Kim Il Sung, who was himself both an avid reader and writer of novels.
 After his death in 1994, the novel was replaced by poetry, which was largely due to the country's economic problems which made paper very expensive and poetry about the deeds of Dear Leader could be reproduced easily in a single newspaper page.
 Shorter poetry was most common, while the longer epic genre was restricted to just six poets, who were also the poets laureate of North Korea.
-Epic poetry (and film) became the chief vehicle of political propaganda under Kim Jong-il.
+Epic poetry (and film) became the chief vehicle of political propaganda under Kim Jong Il.

+Kim Jong Il was an avid fan of science fiction, and the genre saw a resurgence under his rule due to a slight loosening of literary censorship.
+He personally endorsed Green Ears of Rice, a 1988 science fiction novel by Hwang Chŏngsang.

 The DPRK Ministry of Culture promoted North Korean literature in Russia and China during the Cold War era.
 Several Soviet Koreanists published studies on DPRK literature and translations in Russian.
 Among the novelists translated into Russian and Chinese were: